If Beauty Motivates Us, Do Unsightly People Discourage Us?

 I wanted to turn my life around.
 So I did.
 It wasn’t easy.
 It hurt.
 It was hot and sweaty and I could feel the pain in my shins, thighs, and my back.
 For years, it seemed pointless.
 When you weigh 378lbs and drop to 350, it doesn’t look like anything’s changed.
 So what’s the point?
 Why did I keep going?

-Women are without a doubt the most beautiful of all God’s creations.
 No, I don’t worship women, but they inspire me.
 Their beauty inspires me.
 When I was 21 and started working out, I’d be on the treadmill, thinking about women.
 I’d daydream about impressing them as part of a rock group or boyband.
 I dreamed of putting on talent shows with my crushes in the front row.
 I dreamed of movies where I was the hero, protecting, rescuing my damsel.
 I dreamed of marriage.
 I dreamed of a family.
 I dreamed of raising valiant children who followed our lead to become the best in their respective fields.

 The beauty of a woman is like the marvel of the night’s sky.
 Constellations and star dust, with the moon and planets twinkling, captivating, mesmerizing, inspiring awe and wonder.
 Beauty is the light.
-I dream being blessed with waking up to a beautiful wife everyday.
+I dreamed of being blessed with waking up to a beautiful wife everyday.
 Her beauty would propel me to go to work and do my best, providing purpose and a drive to provide for my family, making sure their peace and prosperity was taken care of.

 But…just as beauty is one of life’s ultimate sources of motivations…sadly…unsightly (ugly) women are surprisingly discouraging.
 I say surprising, because it’s not something one usually thinks of when it comes to dampening their spirits.
-But it’s something I noticed.
+But it’s something I discovered.

 Before I elaborate, I have to say, this might hurt some feelings.
 If your heart is pricked already, you should stop reading.